zoffixznet/perl6.party/post/Perl-6-Hands-On-Workshop--Weatherapp--Part-1.md

     # Purpose

     Provide basic information on the current weather for a specified location.
-    The information must be provided for as many countries as possible and needs to include temperature, possibility of precipitation, wind speed, humidex, and windchill.
+    The information must be available for as many countries as possible and needs to include temperature, possibility of precipitation, wind speed, humidex, and windchill.
 The information is to be provided for the current day only (no hourly or multi-day forecasts).